pola-rs/polars-book/docs/user-guide/expressions/functions.md

 --8<-- "python/user-guide/expressions/functions.py:samename"
 ```

 This might get problematic in the case you use the same column multiple times in your expression as the output columns will get duplicated.
-For example the following query will fail.
+For example, the following query will fail.

 {{code_block('user-guide/expressions/functions','samenametwice',[])}}